brihadeeswara/wordfreq/README.md

 # wordfreq-svc

-This repo has simple code written in Java8 ( using spring-boot ) which returns top N words from extract of Wiki page.
+This repo has simple code written in Java ( using spring-boot ) which returns top N words from extract of Wiki page.

 ## Getting Started